Back to Integrations

 sub and iss are reserved claims in Clerk and are automatically included — do not add them manually.

-1. Save the template
+1. Click Save to create the template

 Step 3: Set Up Your Application